keboola/developers-docs/integrate/jobs/index.md

 {% endhighlight %}

 From there, the important part is the `id` field and `configurations.id` field.
-For instance, in the above, there is a database extractor with `id` `keboola.ex-db-mysql` and a configuration with id `sampledatabase`.
+For instance, in the above, there is a database extractor with the `id` `keboola.ex-db-mysql` and a configuration with the id `sampledatabase`.

-To [create a job](http://docs.kebooladocker.apiary.io/#reference/run/create-a-job/run-job) running that configuration, call `POST` to URL `https://syrup.keboola.com/docker/keboola.ex-db-mysql/run` with the `X-StorageApi-Token` header containing your Storage token and with request body:
+To [create a job](http://docs.kebooladocker.apiary.io/#reference/run/create-a-job/run-job) running that configuration, call `POST` to the URL `https://syrup.keboola.com/docker/keboola.ex-db-mysql/run` with the `X-StorageApi-Token` header containing your Storage token and with the request body:

 {% highlight json %}
 {